Jason Caffey: Political career

 Caffey announced in July 2021 that he would run for the city council district 2 seat in Mobile, Alabama.

 Legal troubles

 On May 25, 2010, Caffey was arrested and charged with third-degree domestic violence in Mobile, Alabama for hitting and kicking a woman.

 Caffey has fathered 10 children with 8 mothers and has been sued in multiple child support lawsuits.

+Personal life

+Caffrey is the cousin of professional wrestler Tiana Caffey, better known as Jaida Parker in NXT.